physar/SummerSchoolDNT2012/README_v2.txt

 After all modules are loaded by the framework, this function is called.
 The 'start()' function starts the user defined program.

+Just as with 'normal' modules, the class-name of the main module should equal its file-name.
 ----------------------